LLM Reference

 Composer 2 vs DeepSeek V4 Pro

-Composer 2 (2026) and DeepSeek V4 Pro (2026) are agentic coding models from Cursor (Anysphere) and DeepSeek.
-Composer 2 ships a 200K-token context window, while DeepSeek V4 Pro ships a 1M-token context window.
-On pricing, DeepSeek V4 Pro costs $0.43/1M input tokens versus $0.5/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
-It focuses on practical selection signals rather than broad model-family marketing.
+Composer 2 (2026) and DeepSeek V4 Pro (2026) compare a product-bundled coding agent built on Kimi K2.5 against a standalone API model.
+Composer 2 ships a 200k-token context window, while DeepSeek V4 Pro ships a 1m-token context window.
+On Terminal-Bench 2.0, DeepSeek V4 Pro leads by 6.2 pts.
+On pricing, DeepSeek V4 Pro costs $0.43/1M input tokens versus $0.50/1M for the alternative.
+This page treats the result as workflow and deployment fit, not a universal model winner.

 Decision scorecard